 You will find out on Friday 28 October whether you have been successful.
 You will be invited to further training and meetings from Monday 31 October onwards.

 Everyone who is eligible to stand for a position is able to vote for that position.
 Some positions, like NUS Delegate are open to all students and therefore all students will be able to vote.
 On the other hand, only Research students can nominate and vote in the Research Students' Officer election.

 - What are the rules?

 In order for our elections to be fair, transparent and legally compliant, there are a number of rules and regulations that must be followed.
 We have condensed them to be as clear and easy to understand as possible.
-We'll publish the rules shortly.
+The election rules can be found here.

 - What are the time commitments?
 And will I be eligible for the role?